-- There is no minimum or maximum number of allowable team members, but we recommend only including biographies for key team members (no more than eight team members total). - Explain the capabilities of your team to accomplish your project (e.g., team members relevant skills and accomplishments). - Note that while in the pre-proposal round you were allowed to describe how you plan to recruit the needed expertise in your project, in the full proposal round you will need to either recruit a team member who has this expertise, or include these consultant descriptions and costs in your budget and implementation plan.
+- There is no minimum or maximum number of allowable team members, but we recommend only including biographies for key team members (no more than eight team members total). - Explain the capabilities of your team to accomplish your project (e.g., team members relevant skills and accomplishments). - If you are currently missing key team members and won't be able to recruit them by the preproposal deadline, note in this section how you plan to recruit the expertise that will be integral to your project for the full proposal deadline.